tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Results

 The [results](results/) folder contains a complete log of the results including a simple analysis of the pagerank graph structure.

 ## Documentation

-The [docs](doc/) folder contains reports regarding the indexing/search/evaluation process, an overview of the fair ranking track, and detailed explanations of the algorithms used in this engine.
+The [docs](doc/) folder contains reports about the indexing/searching/evaluation process, an overview of the fair ranking track, and detailed explanations of the algorithms used in this engine.

 ## Scripts

 The [scripts](scripts/) folder contains all necessary files regarding the evaluation the system for the TREC fair ranking track.
 For this engine only [fair-TREC-evaluation-sample.json](scripts/fair-TREC-evaluation-sample.json) was used.

 ## TODO

 Ideas for further improvements:

-* Improve exception handling (properly close files, check for invalid arguments)
+* Improve exception handling (properly close files, check for invalid arguments).
 * Add support for showing paginated results in GUI.
 Currently only the top 10 results of each query are printed.
 Extending the GUI so that we can browse paginated results should be trivial since most of the required functions have already been implemented.
-* Reduce memory requirements while searching (use different structures for holding the results, return top X results).
+* Reduce memory requirements while searching (use different structures for holding the results, use a cutoff while sorting the results).

 ## Compile & Run